-A Special Enrollment Period (SEP) is a window of time, outside of the Affordable Care Act’s (ACA) Open Enrollment Period, during which eligible individuals can sign up for a health insurance policy.¹
+A Special Enrollment Period (SEP) is a window of time, outside of the Affordable Care Act’s (ACA) Open Enrollment Period, during which eligible individuals can sign up for a health insurance policy.

 An individual is eligible for an SEP when he or she is experiencing what is called a qualifying life event.
-Without one of these events, you must wait until the next Open Enrollment Period, which typically begins in November, to enroll for coverage under a new health insurance policy for an effective date of January 1 of the next year.
+Without one of these events, you must wait until the next Open Enrollment Period, which typically begins on November 1, to apply for coverage under a new health insurance policy for an effective date of January 1 of the next year.

 What does that Special Enrollment Period window look like?
 It does depend on the actual event, but at the very least it starts on the date of your qualifying event and ends 60 days later.

-What Is Considered a Qualifying Life Event for Health Insurance?²
+What Is Considered a Qualifying Life Event for Health Insurance?